simon-masterclass/nft-viewer/README.md

 # Opensea NFT Viewer
 Input any address and view their NFT collection via the OpenSea API.
+See the live demo app here: [https://opensea-nft-viewer.on.fleek.co/](https://opensea-nft-viewer.on.fleek.co/)

 ## Technology Stack & Dependencies